 First of all, the more things she shared that she appreciated, the more things she saw that she appreciated.

 Second, as she shared things she appreciated about him, she began to notice him trying more and more to live up to those things that were being said about him.

 And, in time, it completely transformed their relationship!

 Affirmation and criticism cannot travel the same narrow pathways at the same time.

 So push all the negative energy out of the space between you and your partner and watch your partner change and become open to working on the relationship with you!

-Also if you’re not on my email list, you can subscribe below and have Relationship Resources delivered to your inbox every Saturday morning!
+If you’re not on my email list, you can subscribe below and have my weekly post delivered to your inbox every Saturday morning!